taylor-johnson-codes/Data_Analysis_R_code/README.md

 ### 2-28-22
 - Packages tidyverse/plotly
-- Examines fertility data; uses read_delim() to get data from txt file; uses rbind() to combine two txt files
+- Examines fertility data in the US; uses read_delim() to get data from txt file; uses rbind() to combine two txt files
 - Manipulates the dataframe variables to show what we want
 - Uses dplyr/ggplot2/plotly functions to examine the data

 ### 3-4-22
--  Packages
+- Packages tidyverse/plotly
--
+- load("race_region_0320.Rdata") - fertility rates by race and region of US
+- Uses dplyr/ggplot2/plotly functions to examine the data

 ### 3-14-22
 - Packages
 -

 ### 3-16-22
 - Packages
 -

 ### 3-18-22
 - Packages
 -

 ### 3-21-22
 - Packages
 -

 ### 3-23-22
 - Packages
 -

 ### 3-25-22
 - Packages
 -